hashicorp/terraform/website/docs/cli/commands/state/pull.html.md

 Usage: `terraform state pull`

-This command will download the state from its current location and output the raw format to stdout.
+This command will download the state from its current location, upgrade the local copy to the latest state file version, and output the raw format to stdout.

 This is useful for reading values out of state (potentially pairing this command with something like [jq](https://stedolan.github.io/jq/)).
 It is also useful if you need to make manual modifications to state.

+~> Note: This command cannot be used to inspect the Terraform version of the remote state, as it will always be converted to the current Terraform version before output.